MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 ## Exercise 1: Review sample anonymization configuration and customize as needed

-1. [] Microsoft provides a [sample configuration file](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export#configuration-file) to demonstrate how de-identification works between the FHIR service and an ADLS Gen2 account.
+1. [] Review the sample configuration file, provided by Microsoft, [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export#configuration-file).
+It demonstrates how de-identification works between the FHIR service and an ADLS Gen2 account.
 In real-world use, you would need to review the HIPAA guidelines and customize the configuration file with additional anonymization rules (e.g., rules for redacting/transforming patient names).

 More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).